Bungee jumping in South Africa

 2016

-After my graduation trip to Europe, I took a vacation hiatus for a year as I searched for a job.
+After my graduation trip to Europe, I took a year-long vacation hiatus as I searched for a job.
 It took me much longer than I anticipated to find permanent employment.
 The next trip I took after this wilderness experience was a two-week road trip throughout Poland, Prague, Budapest, Slovakia, and Bornholm, Denmark.
 My Polish friend Jacek, who I met in NYC during my college years, was the lead planner of this trip.
-For years, he was trying to get me to come to Poland and I finally gave in.
+He tried to get me to come to Poland for years, and I finally gave in.
 I’m glad I did because the trip was epic and showed me the advantages of traveling throughout Europe by car.

 Pro-tip:

 For $20, you can get your international license permit from AAA.
-If you’re not up for driving in foreign countries, Eurorail is a great option for traveling between European countries.
+If you’re not up for driving in foreign countries, Eurorail is an excellent option for traveling between European countries.

-I found an amazing flight deal to travel from Raleigh to Accra, Ghana for $830!
-So my besties and I went to visit one of our other bff, Carolina, who lives in Accra, and celebrated my 27th birthday.
+I found a fantastic flight deal to travel from Raleigh to Accra, Ghana, for $830!
+So my besties and I visited one of our other bff, Carolina, who lives in Accra, and celebrated my 27th birthday.

 2017

-In the beginning of 2017, I went through a heartbreaking break up that highlighted life’s unpredictability and instilled in me the desire to travel the world even more, which has consistently been my happy place.
+At the beginning of 2017, I went through a heartbreaking breakup that highlighted life’s unpredictability and instilled in me the desire to travel the world even more, which has consistently been my happy place.

-I go into great detail about how I was able to travel to seven countries that year in this article.
-But to summarize, I did the following:
+In this article, I go into great detail about how I was able to travel to seven countries that year.
+To summarize, I did the following:

 Places visited in 2017

-Caught an awesome 2-country flight deal to Morocco and Portugal and spent two weeks exploring the countries.
+I caught an excellent 2-country flight deal to Morocco and Portugal and spent two weeks exploring the countries.

-Back in 2009, if you would have told me by 28 years old that I would have explored 28 countries, I’d have replied, “How Sway?
+In 2009, if you had told me by 28 years old that I would have explored 28 countries, I’d have replied, “How Sway?
 And where is this money coming from?”
-My study abroad experience in South Africa opened up a whole new layer of existence for me.
-If traveling is something you want to do more of, remember you don’t have to quit your job to do so – it’s possible to accomplish this while working or being a student.
+My study abroad experience in South Africa opened up a new layer of existence.
+If traveling is something you want to do more of, remember you don’t have to quit your job – it’s possible to accomplish this while working or being a student.
 It all starts with a vision of how you want your life to be.
-Hopefully these tips help you transform that vision into a reality.
+Hopefully, these tips will help you transform that vision into a reality.

 Liked it?
 Pin it!